-Following the initial meeting with the employee, the senior manager should consult with the Principal (or CEO in the case of the Principal or non-school staff) to determine whether an investigation is appropriate and, if so, what form it should take.
+Following the initial meeting with the employee, the senior manager should consult with the Head of Academy (or CEO in the case of the Head of Academy or non-school staff) to determine whether an investigation is appropriate and, if so, what form it should take.
 A record should be made of the decisions and/or agreed actions.